apsun/cloud-configure/README.md

 ./run.sh ansible <playbook> [ansible-playbook args]  # run a specific playbook
 ```

-SSL is disabled by default (to avoid getting rate-limited by letsencrypt when
+SSL can be disabled by setting `VAR_ENABLE_SSL` to an empty value.
+This can
-repeatedly creating and destroying new instances).
-To enable it, set
+be useful to avoid getting rate-limited by letsencrypt when repeatedly
-`VAR_ENABLE_SSL=` to a non-empty value and run Ansible again.
+creating and destroying new instances.

 If you stop the instance and are not using a static IP, it might lose its
 public IP address.
 When this happens, run `apply` again.